OguzPastirmaci/misc/vmdk-import.md

-Your VM was probably running on VMware the VMware drivers were loaded instead of the virtio* drivers needed by OCI.
+Your VMware VM was probably running with the VMware drivers were loaded instead of the virtio* drivers needed by OCI.

 Because of that, the current initramfs that will be used on OCI does not have included the virtio drivers.